Group 1 Tab

 Thanks to all I had learned from therapists, I knew how to help Benjamin with exercises and activities to enable him to have better posture so he could play on the computer and do other things that he wanted to do.
 We realized that “playing with Dad in the hot tub” could be just as beneficial as “water therapy with the therapist.”
 Benjamin got the “exercises” he needed to help his body and his breathing (by going under water and holding his breath), and he was spending great time with Dad at the same time!
 The activities in karate class were just as beneficial as the “range of motion” exercises done to Benjamin by the therapist—more effective, actually, since Benjamin was more motivated to stretch his arms and do what the karate “sensei” instructed than what a therapist wanted him to do!
 (And the same can be true for other children and adults with disabilities.)

 On that day, our family left Disability World behind once and for all.
 It was the day we stopped letting Benjamin’s disability run his life; it’s the day we stopped letting his diagnosis be the most important thing about him; it’s the day Benjamin took charge of his life and his destiny.
 In order for this to happen, I had to recognize Benjamin and others with disabilities as the experts; I had to question conventional wisdom and regain my common sense; and I had to listen to my son with my ears, my mind, and my heart.
-Today, Benjamin is a handsome, smart, funny young man who recently earned his Bachelor's degree, Magna cum Laude, from Arizona State University (online program).
-He's now enrolled in an online Master's degree program at the University of Illinois/Springfield.
+Today, Benjamin is a handsome, smart, funny young man who earned his Bachelor's degree, Magna cum Laude, from Arizona State University (online program) in 2012.
+He earned his Master's degree at the University of Illinois/Springfield in the summer of 2014, and at the time of this writing (latest revision in January 2015), he's on the job hunt like many other new grads!
 Learn more about Benj on his page.

 My Partners experience led not only to a significant change in the trajectory of Benjamin’s life and our family’s destiny, but also to my life.
 Back in 1991, after I graduated from the Texas Partners program, and we had moved to Colorado, the program coordinator asked me to return to Texas and deliver a presentation to the 1991-1992 Partners class about People First Language and my Partners experience.
 (You know the definition of an expert: anyone from out of town!)
 I knew nothing about public speaking, and was wracked with nerves, but felt passionate about the topics, so that made it a little easier.
 I guess I did okay, for the coordinator recommended me to others, and more invitations to present followed.
 The rest, as they say, is history, as I "accidentally" became a public speaker, trainer, and consultant; then a book author and creator of products that promote positive ways of thinking about disability; and host of this website.